You have no items in your shopping cart.

 Tongue & Oropharyngeal Exercises for Sleep Apnoea

-(Perform each exercise 10 times, twice a day)
+(I performed each exercise 10 times, twice a day - perhaps going overboard)

 1. Tongue Extended Out